TROJail: Trajectory-Level Optimization for Multi-Turn Large Language Model Jailbreaks with Process Rewards: Baselines

-\paragraph{MTSA}\cite{guo-etal-2025-mtsa} MTSA develops a thought-guided multi-turn jailbreak generator that decomposes a harmful goal into strategically sequenced dialogue turns, enabling the attacker to incrementally bypass safety constraints.
-By optimizing for future, turn-level rewards, the attacker learns to craft benign-looking early turns that set up a successful harmful elicitation later, yielding a highly effective and context-aware multi-step jailbreak policy.
+\paragraph{MTSA~\cite{guo-etal-2025-mtsa}} MTSA develops a thought-guided multi-turn jailbreak generator that decomposes a harmful goal into strategically sequenced turns, enabling the attacker to incrementally bypass safety constraints.
+By optimizing for future, turn-level rewards, the attacker learns to craft benign-looking early turns that set up a successful, harmful elicitation later, yielding an effective and context-aware multi-step jailbreak policy.